ProtocolConvergence/protocon/example/index.md

 [Graph coloring](http://en.wikipedia.org/wiki/Graph_coloring) is a well-known problem with many applications.
 Each node in the graph is assigned a color.
-For this assignment to be called a \textit{coloring}, each node must have a different color than the nodes adjacent to it.
+For this assignment to be called a *coloring*, each node must have a different color than the nodes adjacent to it.
 In a computer network, a coloring applies to processes that communicate directly with each other rather than nodes connected by edges.

 * ColorRing [info](Coloring.md#sec:ColorRing) -